 State Finance Law Article 9 §143.

-unable to meet the obligations of the contract, such bid may be rejected and the
+to meet the obligations of the contract, such bid may be rejected and the contract

-contract awarded to the next lowest bidder.
-This situation must be documented
+awarded to the next lowest bidder.
+This situation must be documented and maintained

-and maintained in the procurement record.
-Consultation with University Counsel
+in the procurement record.
+Consultation with University Counsel is recommended under

 75540-6, Section 5) determine the successful bidder.

-contractors who did not submit bids to determine their reasons for not responding.
+contacting contractors who did not submit bids to determine their reasons for not

 the solicitation shall be re-advertised and the process repeated.